 With millions of devices hosting smart virtual assistants like Siri, Google Now and Cortana, more people are embracing voice over text.
-Web developers can take advantage and entreat busy audiences to less effort browsing by levering the more engaging voice-powered model.
+Primarily due to the convenience of speaking directly into a device, rather than taking the time to enter your queries or requests manually.
+Web developers can take advantage and treat busy audiences to less effort browsing by levering the more engaging voice-powered model.

 Device screens are also becoming smaller and more crowded, and voice-powered models take up little (if any) space and personalize content delivery in a way text might not.

-The social media giant, Facebook, welcomed the world to 2018 by releasing their predictions for social media trends to take off in 2018 entirely.
+The social media giant, Facebook, welcomed 2018 by releasing their predictions for social media trends to take off in the year ahead.
 Three among those were (Social) Augmented Reality, Artificial Intelligence, and Machine Learning.

 For UX designers looking beyond 2020, you’ll be enlightened to know the UI of tomorrow is headed towards doing away with the traditional homepage.